Florida Total Loss Appraisal

 Available in most policies

-How total loss works in Florida
+How a total loss works in Florida

 Your appraisal-clause rights in Florida